msdmazarei/FrontEndAdminPanelStandard/Components/gridComponent.md

   - title: the title for action
   - icon: the icon for action
   - actionFn: is a function for every row which get the row value and return void

+  ### message
+  this props is for costomize loading and empty data row message. which have two items.
+  - loading: the costum message for loading data
+  - emptyData: the costum message, when you do not have any data for show in the grid